markjacksonfishing/markjacksonfishing/README.md

----

 ![Marky Jackson](https://i.ibb.co/zPzLYSB/IMG-0669.jpg)

 ---

 ### Greetings,

 My name is Mark Jackson.
-I am a Principal Software Engineer at [Anuclei](https://anuclei.com), where we drive technological innovation and excellence.
+I am the founder and software developer in residence at [Anuclei](https://anuclei.com), where we drive technological innovation and excellence.
+I hold both a BA and a master's degree from MIT.
 With a strong foundation in both personal and professional life, I cherish time spent with family and friends, and I'm an avid supporter of the San Francisco Giants.

 #### Professional Journey